aamirhatim/cv_inspector_baxter/README.md

 $ sudo ./install.sh
 ```

-6. Test the installation by running the following commands from the `OpenNI` package installed in step 1:
+6. Plug in the Kinect and test the installation by running the following commands from the `OpenNI` package installed in step 1:
 ```
 $ cd Platform/Linux/Bin/x64-Release
 $ ./Sample-NiSimpleViewer